NokNokMLS/BigDoorWyamBlog/input/posts/2019-07-27-the-digest-28th-july-2019.md

 ---
 **_Today the Shops are OPEN_**

-**UnTaxing the young/ Warsaw - Soundwalking/ Krakow - Synagogue Scuffles/ Katowice - Gas deaths/ Tri-City - Air Show/ Wroclaw - The Good Kind of Raceism/ The New Cold War/ Sport - Anyone for Tennis?/Duda Dresses, Ride for the Living and more**
+**Zl.
+2.8 Billion Ball Rolling/  Warsaw - People's Rights Wronged/ Krakow - Hero Time Again/ Lodz - Hotel Homage/ Tri-City - Bungee Bungle/ Wroclaw - Tossers Attack/ Poland Vs. EU (again)/ Sport - Polonia Games/ Electric Solutions and more**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)